 Building Permits - Unincorporated Area

-The Planning and Environmental Regulation Division reviews certain types of building permit applications in unincorporated Broward County before building permit applications can be accepted at the Permitting, Licensing and Consumer Protection Division.
+We review certain types of building permit applications in unincorporated Broward County before building permit applications can be accepted at the Permitting, Licensing and Consumer Protection Division.
 If your property is located within a municipality, please contact the appropriate city for information regarding building permits.

 1. Major Buildings - Development Order Required

 Most major buildings, including a single family residence, require the issuance of a Development Order from us before a building permit application can be filed with the Environmental Licensing and Building Permitting Division.
 Other construction, including on-site paving, parking lots, and interior renovations which add dwelling units or change the occupancy of the building, also require a Development Order.
 The purpose of this review is to determine the availability of adequate urban services, ensure compliance with specific development standards, and determine impact fee assessments when applicable.

 What do I need to submit for approval?

 You will need three (3) signed and sealed sets of plans are required which include: a property boundary survey, with a legal description of the property; a site plan showing the proposed buildings, driveways, parking spaces and layout of the site; a landscaping and lighting plan (if applicable); and construction plans in conformity with the South Florida Building Code.

 Our staff will route you, with your plans and a Minor Review Application and Development Order, to all applicable review agencies (agencies to be determined by staff).
 You will "hand carry" your plans and documents to these agencies for their review and signatures.
 Some agencies will charge a review fee.